Mars7383/lightshot-server/README.md

   ### Lightshot thumbnail files
   Lightshot likes to make 180x180 "thumbnail" files along with your screenshot, so this program just blocks images with a resolution of 180x180.

   Additionally, this program blocks JPG files from being uploaded since only thumbnails use those.
-If you need to upload JPG files for whatever reason, you can remove that one-liner from the ``index.js`` file, but you may experience duplicate uploads to pays.host
+If you need to upload JPG files for whatever reason, you can remove that one-liner from the ``index.js`` file, but you may experience duplicate uploads to upload.systems

   ### Dupe files
   If your screenshot resolution is smaller than 180x180, the generated thumbnail file is just a duplicate of your screenshot.
 So this program blocks a file from uploading if it's hash matches that of the previous file.